paladique/Banking_App_SQL/README.md

-# 🏦  AI Banking App with SQL, Flask and Typescript
+# 💰 Zava Accounts Receivable - AR Management System

-**AI Banking App** is an interactive web application designed to simulate a modern banking dashboard.
-Its primary purpose is to serve as an educational tool, demonstrating how SQL-based databases are leveraged across different types of workloads: **OLTP**, **OLAP**, and **AI-driven analysis**.
+**Zava AR Management System** is an interactive web application designed to manage accounts receivable for the fictitious company Zava.
+This application demonstrates how SQL-based databases are leveraged across different types of workloads: **OLTP**, **OLAP**, and **AI-driven analysis** in the context of vendor invoice management and payment processing.

-Through a hands-on interface, users can see the practical difference between writing a new transaction to the database, running complex analytical queries on historical data, and using natural language to ask an AI to query the database for them.
+Through a hands-on interface, users can manage vendor information, track invoices, process payments, and use natural language to query accounts receivable data with AI assistance.

 ---

 ## ✨ Features

-- **Dashboard**: A central hub to view account balance and navigate the application.
+- **Dashboard**: A central hub to view outstanding receivables, vendor status, and navigate the application.
-- **Transactions (OLTP)**: View a real-time list of all past transactions.
+- **Invoice Management (OLTP)**: View and track all vendor invoices with real-time status updates.
 This demonstrates a typical high-volume, read-heavy OLTP workload.
-- **Money Transfer (OLTP)**: Perform transfers between accounts.
+- **Payment Processing (OLTP)**: Process payments against invoices and manage vendor payment histories.
 This showcases a classic atomic, write-heavy OLTP operation that must be fast and reliable.
-- **Financial Analytics (OLAP)**: Explore an analytics dashboard with charts and summaries of spending habits.
+- **AR Analytics (OLAP)**: Explore an analytics dashboard with charts and summaries of receivables aging, vendor payment patterns, and cash flow trends.
 This represents an OLAP workload, running complex, aggregate queries over a large dataset.
 - **AI Agent (AI Workload)**:
-    - Ask questions about your finances in plain English (e.g., "How much did I spend on groceries last month?").
+    - Ask questions about your receivables in plain English (e.g., "Which vendors have overdue invoices over $5,000?").
 An AI agent translates your question into a SQL query, executes it, and returns the answer.
-    - Get customer support from using RAG over documents
+    - Get support with AR processes using RAG over company documents
-    - Open new account, transfer money in plain English through an action oriented data agent
+    - Process payments, update vendor information in plain English through an action-oriented data agent

 ---